vaishnaviMahajan1706/Project-selenium/README.md

 # QuantumLeap - E-Commerce Test Automation Framework

 ## **Project Overview**
-QuantumLeap is a comprehensive **test automation framework** designed from scratch to validate the functionality of a live e-commerce web application and its supporting APIs.
-This framework demonstrates modern QA automation practices, combining **UI automation**, **API testing**, **BDD integration**, and **non-functional testing concepts** into a single, maintainable project.
+QuantumLeap – E-Commerce Test Automation Framework is a portfolio-ready automation project designed to validate both UI and API functionality of modern applications under test.
+The framework is built from scratch using best practices, ensuring scalability, maintainability, and reusability.

 The framework is **portfolio-ready** and hosted on GitHub, showcasing expertise in Selenium, TestNG, REST Assured, Cucumber BDD, and Extent Reports.